gonzaloruizdevilla/alicates/README.md

 Compact functional library made with ES6

-Functions implemented in the library are very small but not necessarily very efficient.
+Functions implemented in the library are very small but not necessarily very efficient (yet).

 A lot of development and documentation has to be done before this can be used for more than passing its own tests.